 The pilot program will enable international medical graduates to gain clinical experience and ultimately achieve full, unrestricted medical licensure.
-Participants must hold a clinical experience license, complete two years of supervised clinical practice, and meet various assessment criteria.
+Participants must hold a clinical experience license, complete two years of supervised clinical practice, and meet various assessment and endorsement requirements.
 The program will also engage with the American board of medical specialties to explore board certification for participants.
 The commission is required to report annually on the program's outcomes and recommendations for expansion until its expiration on June 30, 2035.

 Substitute bill: 18.71.051